dbgrande/GrandeModular/README.md

 **Triple voltage-controlled amplifier.**

-Provides three independent polyphonic voltage-controlled amplifiers in a compact package.
+Provides three independent polyphonic voltage-controlled amplifiers, with individual CV inputs, in a compact package.

 - **In and Out:** Polyphonic voltage-controlled amplifier.